WheteThunger/WorkcartCardReaders/README.md

 - Deauthorizes the player from the specified workcart.
 - Returns `true` if successful, else `false` if the workcart did not have a card reader or if a plugin blocked deauthorization with the `OnAutomatedWorkcartPlayerDeauthorize` hook.
-- Note: The player may still be authorized to ride the workcart if they have the `workcarttickets.freerides` permission.
+- Note: The player may still be authorized to ride the workcart if they have the `workcartcardreaders.freerides` permission.

 ## Developer Hooks